k-b-e-m/Shogi/src/test/TestList.md

 TestList
+* When Ricks Pawn Is Allowed To be promoted and Rick Tries to promote it, it is switched out with a Tokin Piece.
 * When Rick has Morty's king in a checkmate, Rick wins the game.
 * When Ricks's pawn is tried to being placed before a friendly knight, the move is not allowed and gets status "NO_LEGAL_MOVES_AVAILABLE"
 * When Ricks's pawn is tried to be placed before the edge of the board, the move is not allowed and gets status "NO_LEGAL_MOVES_AVAILABLE"